 On a physical level, it is known that tobacco is an excellent bactericide, so the application of rapé helps clean the nostrils and relieve allergies and headaches.
 Furthermore, it helps to strengthen the immune system and improves the function of the pineal gland.
 If the patient’s body is too loaded with toxins, the rapé can cause vomiting, which leads to a thorough cleansing.

 On a subtle level, the tobacco snuff balances the energy channels, harmonizes the masculine and feminine energies, and allows both brain hemispheres to work in unity.
-It also quickly induces a meditative state, providing focus, clarity, and mental silence, and allowing one to connect with the present moment.
+It also quickly induces a meditative state, providing focus, clarity, and mental silence, allowing one to connect with the present moment.
 Its impact on the sixth chakra, or third eye, heightens intuition and prepares us to work with visionary medicines.
 During rituals and ceremonies, the rapé works at the transpersonal level, balancing the energies of all participants and strengthening the circle, leading the whole group to resonate at the same vibration.

 LIQUID TOBACCO RITUALS

 The ritual of inhaling the liquid made of mapacho, or “repocati rao”, has been transmitted from generation to generation in the Shipibo culture.
-This medicine is prepared by soaking mapacho in a small quantity of water and leaving it to macerate until it turns into a dense and dark tint.
+This medicine is prepared by soaking mapacho in a small quantity of water and leaving it to macerate until it turns into a dense dark tint.
 During this process, the water absorbs all the properties of tobacco, especially the concentration of nicotine, which is very water-soluble.